stappersg/vBook/src/install/source/linux.md

 # Linux installation

-The installation described above is for a Ubuntu Server 20.04.
+The installation described above was performed on an Ubuntu Server 20.04.
+There may be slight changes to apply for other distributions.

 ## Installing RUST language